Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Let’s look at another example, such as booking an airline ticket.
 You book a flight so you can attend a business meeting with a contractor on behalf of the client.
 In this case, this is an expense, because the airline ticket is bought in order for you to do some work on behalf of your client.

-Alternatively, your client is coming to the meeting with you.
-You book an airline ticket for yourself, and book one for your client while you’re at it.
+Your client is coming to the meeting with you, so you book an airline ticket for your client while you’re booking yours.
 In this scenario:

 If you’re a VAT registered business, then you’ll need to know the difference between expenses and disbursements to make sure you charge VAT to your customers correctly.